kevinr94/Filament_Dryer_FI-UNLZ/README.md

 ## Summary
 The filament dryer project aims to provide a reliable solution for 3D printing enthusiasts and professionals to maintain filament quality.
 By integrating sensors to measure humidity and temperature, the system can automatically regulate drying conditions.
 The design includes a user-friendly interface for monitoring and adjusting settings.
 The final implementation ensures that filaments are kept at optimal conditions, improving print quality and reducing failures due to moisture absorption.

-Solution Engineering

-Technical Specifications

-(Provide details about power requirements, components used, and overall system capabilities.)

-Pin Details

-(Include a list of pin configurations and their respective functions.)